Swiss-Polar-Institute/data-copy-verification/README.md

 1. *A "-" occurs towards the end of the ETag in the copied file, if this hash is not an MD5 checksum.* When using tools to upload files to object storage, it is possible to choose when to split a file.
 There is always a limit to this, but it can be set smaller or larger depending on your preferences.
 If the file is smaller than this limit, then it will be uploaded to the object storage bucket in one go and therefore the ETag will be the MD5 checksum (with no "-").
 However if the file is larger than this limit, then it will be uploaded in parts and the ETag will no longer be the MD5 checksum.
 Therefore the ETag of the uploaded file will no longer be comparable with that of the original file.

-1. *Files that have SSE-C or SSE-KMS encryption.* Another occasion on which a file uploaded to object storage has an ETag that will not be an MD5 checksum is if the file has SSE-C or SSE-KMS encryption.
+1. *Files that have SSE-C or SSE-KMS encryption.* ETags will not be an MD5 checksum if the file has SSE-C or SSE-KMS encryption.

 When using these tools, the main issue that could cause problems here is the copying of large files and the resulting ETag fitting the circumstances of point one above.
 This problem is overcome within the tools by comparing the files by path+size, where the ETag contains a "-".